michael-dev/ebtables-dhcpsnooping/README.md

 ===============

-When used on multiple APs that share the same ESSID, it looks to the daemon like an STA attaches locally and used an IP address without doing DHCP.
+When used on multiple APs that share the same ESSID, it looks to the daemon like an STA attaches locally and uses an IP address without doing DHCP.
 To account for this, three mechanisms have been implemented:
 - store leases in a central MySQL/MariaDB or PostgreSQL (Cluster) Database
 - track locally connected STAs